 TC-1734.
 Our lead product candidate is a novel small molecule that we refer to as TC-1734.
 In December 2005, we entered into a collaborative research and license agreement with AstraZeneca AB for the development and worldwide commercialization of TC-1734 as a treatment for Alzheimer's disease, cognitive deficits in schizophrenia and potentially other conditions marked by cognitive impairment such as attention deficit hyperactivity disorder, commonly referred to as ADHD, age associated memory impairment, commonly referred to as AAMI, and mild cognitive impairment, commonly referred to as MCI.
-In 2004, we completed two Phase II clinical trials of TC-1734, one in AAMI and one in MCI.
-We have also completed the dosing phase of a Phase II clinical trial of TC-1734 in AAMI designed to further assess the effects of TC-1734 on cognition in a cognitively impaired elderly population.
-We are responsible for completing this trial independently.
-We expect the results of this trial in AAMI to be available in the first half of 2006.
-We also expect AstraZeneca to initiate two Phase II clinical trials of TC-1734 in the first half of 2007, one in mild to moderate Alzheimer's disease and one in cognitive deficits in schizophrenia.
+In March 2006, we completed a Phase II clinical trial of TC-1734 in AAMI designed to further assess the effects of TC-1734 on cognition in a cognitively impaired older adult population.
+We previously completed two other clinical trials of TC-1734, one in AAMI and one in MCI.
+We expect AstraZeneca to initiate two Phase II clinical trials of TC-1734 in the first half of 2007, one in mild to moderate Alzheimer's disease and one in cognitive deficits in schizophrenia.

 Our agreement with AstraZeneca relating to TC-1734 became effective in January 2006.
 AstraZeneca paid us an initial fee of \$10 million in February 2006.
-AstraZeneca has agreed to make an additional payment to us of \$20 million if it decides to conduct a Phase II clinical trial of TC-1734 following the completion of additional safety and product characterization studies that AstraZeneca will conduct at its expense to generate further data with respect to TC-1734.
+AstraZeneca has agreed to make an additional payment to us of \$20 million if it decides to conduct a Phase II clinical trial of TC-1734 following the completion of additional safety and product characterization studies that AstraZeneca is conducting at its expense to generate further data with respect to TC-1734.
 We expect AstraZeneca to complete these safety and product characterization studies within approximately 12 to 15 months from January 2006.
 Under the agreement, we are eligible to receive other payments of up to \$249 million, contingent upon the achievement of development, regulatory and first commercial sale milestones for TC-1734 for Alzheimer's disease, cognitive deficits in schizophrenia and ADHD, and royalties on future product sales.
-If TC-1734 is developed under the agreement for indications other than Alzheimer's disease, cognitive deficits in schizophrenia and ADHD, we would also be eligible to receive payments contingent upon the achievement of development, regulatory and first commercial sale milestones for

-TC-1734 for those indications.
+If TC-1734 is developed under the agreement for indications other than Alzheimer's disease, cognitive deficits in schizophrenia and ADHD, we would also be eligible to receive payments contingent upon the achievement of development, regulatory and first commercial sale milestones for TC-1734 for those indications.
 AstraZeneca is responsible for the commercialization of TC-1734 and any compounds that arise out of the a4ß2 research collaboration described below that it elects to advance.
 We have the option to co-promote TC-1734 and any other compounds that are selected for advancement arising out of the research collaboration in the United States to specified classes of specialist physicians.

 Mecamylamine hydrochloride and TC-5214.
 Mecamylamine hydrochloride is the active ingredient in Inversine, which is our only product approved by the U.S. Food and Drug Administration, or FDA, for marketing.
 Inversine is approved for the management of moderately severe to severe essential hypertension, a high blood pressure disorder.
 However, we believe that Inversine is prescribed predominantly for the treatment of neuropsychiatric disorders, including Tourette's syndrome, autism and bipolar disorder.
 We are currently conducting a Phase II clinical trial of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide, a commonly prescribed anti-depressant.
-We expect to receive an recommendation in March 2006 from an independent statistician that we engaged to conduct an interim analysis of data from this trial to determine whether it would be advisable to increase the number of patients in the trial in order to obtain a definitive trial result.
-If we do not increase the number of patients for the trial following the interim analysis, we expect the results of this trial to be available in the third quarter of 2006.
+We expect the results of this trial to be available in the fourth quarter of 2006.